runtimeverification/wasm-semantics/kwasm-lemmas.md

 #### Rules for Expressions With Only Modulus

-These are given in pure modulus form, and in form with `#wrap`, which is modulus with a power of 2.
+These are given in pure modulus form, and in form with `#wrap`, which is modulus with a power of 2 for positive `N`.

 ```k
     rule X modInt N => X